apache/druid/docs/content/querying/querying.md

 [Historical](../design/historical.html), or [Realtime](../design/realtime.html)).
 The
 query is expressed in JSON and each of these node types expose the same REST query interface.
 For normal Druid operations, queries should be issued to the broker nodes.

-Although Druid's native query language is JSON over HTTP, many members of the community have contributed different [client libraries](../development/libraries.html) in other languages to query Druid.
+Druid's native query language is JSON over HTTP, although many members of the community have contributed different [client libraries](../development/libraries.html) in other languages to query Druid.

+Druid's native query is relatively low level, mapping closely to how computations are performed internally.
+Druid queries are designed to be lightweight and complete very quickly.
+This means that for more complex analysis, or to build more complex visualizations, multiple Druid queries may be required.

 Available Queries
 -----------------